JamesRiversTech/bash-rootkit/README.md

 # bash-rootkit

-> A pure-Bash userland rootkit built from Linux tips and tricks — no compiled binaries, no kernel modules.
-Persists as a reverse-shell beacon, hides its own PID, and shadows common system commands to blind the defender.
+> A pure-Bash userland rootkit built entirely from living-off-the-land techniques — no compiled binaries, no kernel modules.
+Persists as a reverse-shell beacon, hides its own PID, and shadows common system commands to blind the defender using only tools already on the box.

 ![Bash](https://img.shields.io/badge/Bash-4EAA25?style=for-the-badge&logo=gnubash&logoColor=white)
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)